jjwithanr/obsidian_bible_study/docs/Old Testament/Proverbs/Proverbs30.md

 ## Overview:

+#### v.1
+>The sayings of Agur son of Jakeh—an oracle : This man declared to Ithiel, to Ithiel and to Ucal:

 #### v.2-3
 >"I am the most ignorant of men; I do not have a man's understanding. <sup>3</sup>I have not learned wisdom, nor have I knowledge of the Holy One.